swiftlang/swift/docs/LibraryEvolution.rst

 Inlinable Functions
 -------------------

-Functions are a very common example of resilience: the function's declaration is published as API, but its body may change between library versions as long as it upholds the same semantic contracts.
+Functions are a very common example of "abstraction of implementation": the function's declaration is published as API, but its body may change between library versions as long as it upholds the same semantic contracts.
 This applies to other function-like constructs as well: initializers, accessors, and deinitializers.

 However, sometimes it is useful to provide the body to clients as well.
 There are a few common reasons for this: